sjp38/hackermail/USAGE.md

 the patches to local source tree.
 The command assumes current working directory is the local source tree.
 If not, the user can set the path to the tree via `--repo` option.
-If the system has `b4` installed, it uses `b4` to retrieve the patches and do some basic checks before applying.
+If the system has `b4` installed, it uses `b4` to retrieve the patches, do some basic checks before applying, and add tags including `Link:` and `Signed-off-by:` for the user.

 For example, below applies the patche series that `hkml patch check` example was used for.